Safe System Approach to Road Safety

 Essentially, the guiding principles provide direction and context with which to formulate strategies, plans and activities to improve road safety outcomes consistent with international best practice.
 The guiding principles build on past experience, work to add value to future activities and offer guidance to Local Governments in pursuit of innovation and effectiveness in the way they manage road safety.

-For further information, please download an electronic copy of the Safe System Guiding Principles for Local Government booklet by completing the download form or contact your local Road Safety Advisor.
+For further information, please download an electronic copy of the Safe System Guiding Principles for Local Government booklet by visiting the Tools and Resources page or contact your local Road Safety Advisor.

 Safe System News